johanseaxis/acap-native-sdk-examples/tensorflow_to_larod/README.md

 2. Compile the `.tflite` model with the Edge TPU compiler to add Edge TPU compatibility
 3. Convert the Edge TPU compiled `.tflite` model to `.larod` using the `convert_larod.py` script

-All the resulting pretrained original, converted and compiled models are available in the `/env/models` directory, so any instruction step can be performed at any time.
+__All the resulting pretrained original, converted and compiled models are available in the `/env/models` directory, so any step in the process can be skipped.__

 #### From SavedModel to .tflite
 The model in this example is saved in the SavedModel format.
 This is Tensorflow's recommended option, but other formats can be converted to `.tflite` as well.
 The conversion to `.tflite` is done in Python